Skip to main content

 • cyantraniliprole (Verimark): 6.75 to 13.5 oz/A; PHI 0d, REI 4h, Bee: H, Group 28.
 For soil applications at planting.

-• dimethoate (Dimethoate 4EC): 8 to 16 oz/A for broccoli and cauliflower, 8 oz/A for kale and mustard; PHI 7d broccoli and cauliflower, 14d kale and mustard, REI 48h, Bee: H, Group 1B.
-Broccoli, cauliflower, kale, and mustard only.
+• dimethoate (Dimethoate 4EC): 8 to 16 oz/A for broccoli and cauliflower, 8 oz/A for kale and mustard, 16 oz/A Brussels sprouts; PHI 7d broccoli and cauliflower, 14d kale and mustard, 0d Brussels sprouts, REI 48h, Bee: H, Group 1B.
+Broccoli, cauliflower, kale, mustard, Brussels sprouts only.

-• dinotefuran (Venom): 1 to 4 oz/A for foliar applications or 5 to 7.5 oz/A for soil applications to head and stem Brassicas.
-2 to 3 oz/A for foliar application only to leafy Brassicas; PHI 1d foliar, 21d soil, REI 12h, Bee: H, Group 4A.
-Soil application may be as a band during bedding, in-furrow at seeding, transplant or post-seeding drench, sidedress or through drip.
-For head and stem Brassicas only.
+• dinotefuran (Venom): 1 to 4 oz/A for foliar applications or 5 to 7.5 oz/A for soil applications to head and stem brassicas, 2 to 3 oz/A for foliar application only to leafy brassicas; PHI 1d foliar, 21d soil, REI 12h, Bee: H, Group 4A.
+Soil application may be as a band during bedding, in-furrow at seeding, as a transplant or post-seeding drench, as a sidedress, or through drip.
+Head and stem brassicas only.
 Suppression only.

 • fenpropathrin (Danitol* 2.4EC): 10.66 to 16 oz/A; PHI 7d, REI 24h, Bee: H, Group 3.
-May be combined with Belay insecticide (see label for rates and increased PHI).
+May be combined with Belay insecticide (see label for rates and 21d PHI).
 Do not apply during bloom or if bees are actively foraging.
-For head and stem brassicas only.
+Head and stem brassicas only.

 • flonicamid (Beleaf 50SG): 2 to 2.8 oz/A; PHI 0d, REI 12h, Bee: L, Group 9C.